-Bridge on the Beam: Lay on your back and push up into a bridge on first a low beam, and then a high beam.
+Bridge on the Beam: Lie on your back and push up into a bridge on first a low beam, and then a high beam.
 You should be able to push up into a bridge on the beam before attempting a back walkover.

-Handstand on the Beam: Doing a handstand on the beam and landing is a lunge is basically the second half of the back walkover.
+Handstand on the Beam: Doing a handstand on the beam and landing in a lunge is basically the second half of the back walkover.
 So you should be able to do a handstand on the beam perfectly before ever attempting a back walkover.